klaldju/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome aboard the qu_Ark

 I'm glad you are here.
-I plan to talk about machine learning and quantum programming.
+So join the trip and let's talk about quantum programming and machine learning.